codegdo/mango/docs/04_react/002_structure/01_structure_folder.md

-hooks/: For custom React hooks. contexts/: For React context providers. helpers/: To store utility/helper functions. pages/: For React components that represent different pages/routes of your application.
+hooks/: For custom React hooks. contexts/: For React context providers. helpers/: To store utility/helper functions. layouts/: Stores layout templates to structure the visual framework. pages/: For React components that represent different pages/routes of your application.

 ```plaintext